 A casual chat with a potential tenant may give you a feel for how suitable they are.
 While this is important, you should be methodical when selecting tenants.
 Your landlord insurance policy may need you to show how you selected your tenants when you make a claim.

 Be careful in any discussions leading up to an agreement.
-Even if you haven't signed an agreement, the following situations may be binding:
+Even if you have not signed an agreement, the following situations may be binding:

 • if you tell a tenant they can have a property

-• if the tenant says they’ll take the property
+• if the tenant says they will take the property

 • if any money is paid.